ironmanfpv/Fitness-Odometer-for-Monocle/README.md

 - Access https://ironmanfpv.github.io/Fitness-Odometer-for-Monocle/index.html in browser.
 - The web app can be used independently on the iPhone, with and without Monocle.
 - If you fail to load the app, check the [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API#browser_compatibility).
+- Slide the button on the bottom left of the page to initiate Odometer.

-- The app requires your permission to retrieve your geolocation.
+- The app requires your permission to mark your geolocation and start mapping the route you take.
+- At the end of the use, slide the button to the left to stop Odometer.
+Close the browser tab.
-- No geolocation is collected and sent to any server.
+- No geolocation is collected or sent to any server.

 ## To connect web app to Monocle

 - By connecting web app to Monocle, visual Odometer is available.
-- Works with iPhone and Bluefly; a BLE enabled browser.
+- Works with iPhone and Bluefy; a BLE enabled browser.
 - Hit the Connect! button and select Monocle from the list of BLE device that appears in the list.
-- HIt the Transmission button and the distance information will be displayed on your Monocle.
+- Hit the Transmission button and the distance information will be displayed on your Monocle.

 ## Development

 - The app relies on Mozilla Web Geolocation API.
 - Latitude and longitude are the only information available through the API.
-- Currently a proof of concept for Geolocation, and successful integration with Monocle.
+- Currently a proof of concept for Geolocation, it successfully integrates with Monocle.

 ---